Ferny Hills suburb profile

 Ferny Hills rental market trends

-The rental market in Ferny Hills has shown stability for houses, with rents remaining unchanged at $635 per week over the past year.
+The rental market in Ferny Hills has shown stability, with house rents remaining unchanged over the past year at $635 per week.
 In contrast, unit rents have experienced an 8.6% increase, reaching $440 per week.
-This suburb continues to attract interest due to its affordability and proximity to essential amenities, making it appealing for both renters and investors.
+This suburb continues to attract renters with its appealing lifestyle and proximity to essential amenities, making it a desirable location for both residents and investors.

 Suburbs near Ferny Hills